Discover job opportunities in the Northern Territory Government (NTG) from various industries and all levels of expertise.

 Part-time employment

-A part-time employee is an employee who works an agreed number of regular hours that is less than the ordinary hours of work applicable to an equivalent full-time employee.
+A part-time employee works an agreed number of regular hours that is less than the ordinary hours of work applicable to an equivalent full-time employee.

 - Ongoing (Permanent) - Part Time